 - If a dog eats skittles, they may experience digestive issues, weight gain or sugar-related health conditions.

 - There are many healthy and tasty alternatives to skittles that your dog will love.

 These rainbow-colored candies come in a variety of intense flavors, so it’s no surprise that your pup might be curious about them.
-While a Skittle here or there likely won’t hurt your dog, if the thought of making this treat a regular part of their diet has brushed your thought, we need to stop you right here.
-Can dogs eat Skittles?
-Well…
+While a skittle here or there likely won’t hurt your dog, if the thought of making this treat a regular part of their diet has brushed your thought, we need to stop you right here.
+Can dogs eat skittles?
+Let’s find the answer!

 The Risks of Feeding Your Dog Skittles